 Professional Enrichment Conference

-2014 Professional Enrichment Conference Registration: Living the Mission: Enhancing the Learning Environment for Students
+2014 Professional Enrichment Conference: Living the Mission: Enhancing the Learning Environment for Students

-Student Affairs is pleased to announce that registration is now open for the Division of Student Affairs Professional Enrichment Conference (PEC), which will take place on Wednesday, May 21, 2014.
-This year’s conference will provide concurrent sessions focusing on topics such as student learning, diversity and inclusion, campus collaboration, and fundraising and development.
+Student Affairs is please to announce the success of the Division of Student Affairs Professional Enrichment Conference (PEC), which will took place on Wednesday, May 21, 2014.
+This year’s conference provided concurrent sessions focusing on topics such as student learning, diversity and inclusion, campus collaboration, and fundraising and development.

-Dr. Margaret Barr, renowned scholar of higher education and professor emeritus in Northwestern University’s School of Education and Social Policy, will provide a keynote address in the morning and a plenary session in the afternoon.
-Registration to this year’s conference will also include a luncheon to recognize the recipients of the annual Student Affairs Staff Awards.
+Dr. Margaret Barr, renowned scholar of higher education and professor emeritus in Northwestern University’s School of Education and Social Policy, provided a keynote address in the morning and a plenary session in the afternoon.
+This year’s conference included a luncheon to recognize the recipients of the annual Student Affairs Staff Awards.
 A link to the outline of the conference and awards luncheon schedule is provided below.

 Presented by: Dr. Margaret Barr

 - 8:30 – 9:30 am: Welcome & Keynote Session – Dr. Margaret Barr

 - 9:30 – 9:40 am: Break

 - 9:40 – 10:40 am: Concurrent Session 1 (3 presentations)

 - 10:50 – 11:50 am: Concurrent Session 2 (3 presentations)